The International Studies Program

 Holy Cross students interested in the International Studies major should contact the program director to discuss their interests.
 After this meeting, students must apply for the major through the Student Program Application system.
 There is no cap on the number of majors or minimum GPA requirement for the major.
 The application is intended to assist students in developing an appropriate major curriculum related to their regional focus and major theme.

 Exploring the Major

 Students considering the International Studies major should begin or continue language study as soon as possible.
 Prospective students should also enroll in one or more of the introductory courses (see major requirements) and/or pursue a history course related to their region of interest.
 Students should also contact the director of International Studies to discuss curricular options and to seek other faculty contacts who may be able to assist students with their particular curricular interests.

-As a multidisciplinary program, the International Studies faculty reside in their home Departments of Economics and Accounting, History, Modern Languages and Literatures, Political Science, Religious Studies, Sociology & Anthropology, and Spanish.
+As a multidisciplinary program, the International Studies faculty reside in their home Departments of Economics and Accounting, History, Department of World Languages, Literatures, and Cultures, Political Science, Religious Studies, Sociology & Anthropology, and Spanish.
 The director of International Studies can assist students in identifying faculty advisors.

 Study Abroad and Semester Away